-We will pilot a program in Dual Language classes that provides a scope and sequence along with the appropriate materials to teach literacy skills in both English and Spanish to provide the cross language connections skills necessary for metacognitive development.
-The research based program we intend to pilot is Pearson's ReadyGen.
+We piloted and then adopted a literacy program in Dual Language classes that provides a scope and sequence along with the appropriate materials to teach literacy skills in both English and Spanish to provide the cross language connections skills necessary for metacognitive development.
+The research based program we use is Pearson's ReadyGen.
 In addition, we intend to use a program by the American Reading Company to support guided reading and independent reading.
 We will monitor students through benchmark assessment data to determine growth at checkpoints in the fall, winter and spring.
 Additional resources include professional development provided by the company to give teachers the skills to implement the programs with fidelity.

-Target dates: 9.1.16 - 6.30.17
+Target dates: 9.1.20 - 6.30.21

-Person Responsible: Principal Rosa Taylor
+Person Responsible: Principal